lkodinsson/MARS/Basic/GMG.md

 ### Combat Rating

 This stat is represented by a single number.
 This number is a comparative value between the combat effectiveness of a creature and the combat effectiveness of a character.
-Newly created characters are expected to be rated at a value of 1 to 2, while much more experienced characters reaching as high as 20.
+Newly created characters are expected to be rated at a value of 1 to 1½, with much more experienced characters reaching as high as 20.

 You can find the combat rating of any character or creature by finding three specific values, then multiplying them together: